Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - You can also scale up the service plan by selecting `scale up` then you can select auto scale which will permit an increase up to 10 instances compared to 3 instances with the basic plan
 - You can check which plan you currently have by going to the default page of your app under `App service plan` S1 for standard
 - **Custom auto scaling** gives you an option of setting the conditions for autoscaling
+    - You create a scale rule
+    - CPU percentage of app service plan
+    - Other metric options
+        - e-g Metric of memory percentage - It will take the metric over the last 10 min and take average and then match it with the threshold
+    - There is also a cooling period
+        - This is the time during which the load is being distrubuted across the VMs. you can specify the cooling period.
+During this time no additional upscaling will occur even if the threshold for upscaling is met